ClimateImpactLab/impact-calculations/docs/aggregator.md

    24378 but overrideable with the `region-count` configuration option-- and that an arbitrary year of values all look valid.
  - `costs-config` a dictionary containing all the necessary information to compute adaptation costs.
 See [the Adaptation Costs files](#Adaptation-Costs-files) section for details.
  - `writedir` the outputdir directory in which to save aggregated or levels files -- the default is the value of `outputdir`.
-Not implemented for costs.
+Only implemented for aggregated files and levels files writing.

 Filtering Targets (also Optional):

  - `rcp`: Only aggregate results from the given RCP.